18 Healthy Flour Types Compared for Baking and Cooking

 -

 Looking to shed a few pounds while still enjoying your favorite baked goods?
-Consider incorporating these nutrient-rich, waistline-friendly flours into your diet:
+Consider incorporating these nutrient-rich, low-calorie, waist-friendly flours into your diet:

 - Jowar Flour